 Verify initial sync completion

-indicating you can spin up the target machine in the target location.
+indicating you can start the target machine in the target location.

 Test the creation of target VM instances

-When ready to test the creation of the servers in the target cloud location, select the relevant machines and click Test.
+When you are ready to test the creation of the servers in the target location, select the server, then click Launch Target Machine, and click Test.

-You can follow the progress of the target machine launch process in the Log tab, which will also show if any errors were experienced during this process.
+You can follow the progress of the target machine launch process in the Job Progress tab, which will also show if any errors were experienced during this process.